redruin1/factorio-draftsman/README.md

 For more information on what exactly Draftsman is and does, as well as its intended purpose and philosophy, [you can read the documentation here](https://factorio-draftsman.readthedocs.io/en/latest/index.html).

-For more examples on what exactly you can do with draftsman, take a look at the [examples folder](https://github.com/redruin1/factorio-draftsman/tree/main/examples).
+For more examples on what exactly you can do with Draftsman, take a look at the [examples folder](https://github.com/redruin1/factorio-draftsman/tree/main/examples).

 ### Features
 * Compatible with the latest versions of Python 2 and 3